Gregory DeVictor is a trivia enthusiast who loves to write articles on American nostalgia.

 - Rice Krispies Treats Cereal

-Whether you’re a millennial, a 50-something, or a baby boomer, this article teaches you fun facts, trivia, and history from the year 1995.
-Find out about popular TV shows, movies, music, famous authors and novels, cool sports facts, and other interesting pop culture trends to get the right mix of questions and answers for your 1990s-themed trivia quiz.
+This article teaches you fun facts, trivia, and history events from the year 1995.
+Find out about popular TV shows, movies, music, books, foods, sports facts, political and economic news, advances in science and medicine, famous birthdays, and other cool pop culture trends to get the right mix of questions and answers for your 1990s-themed trivia quiz.

 Table of Contents